dongmaster/uguupload/README.md

         ./uguupload -d [DIRECTORY]
         This will upload everything in the specified directory.
 You can add several directories

+    Example 5:
+        ./uguupload -c [PARAMETER] [VALUE]
+        ./uguupload -c links_only true
+        This will change the config option links_only to true.

 CONFIGURATION
     links_only:
-        Boolean.
+        Type: boolean.
 This can be either true or false.
 Nothing else.

         If true, only links will be outputted, no filename.
         If false, the filename and the uguu.se link will outputted.